ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 ..

-Now you need to import data from magento to Your newly baked ONGR shop:
+Now you need to import data from magento to your newly baked ONGR shop:

 .. code-block:: bash